Anson2251/tencent-doc-segment-recovery/README.md

 ## Workflow Steps

+> [!NOTE]
+> If the file is relatively small (likely < 1 MiB), Tencent Doc will not split the document into multiple segments.
+In this case, you can download that PDF file directly in developer tools and skip all steps in the workflow below.

 ### 0. Collect All the Segments

 1. Open Tencent Doc in browser
 2. Refresh the page
 3. Scroll the document down to the end slowly to ensure all segments are loaded

-> [!NOTE]
-> If the file is relatively small (likely < 1 MiB), Tencent Doc will not split the document into multiple segments.
-In this case, you can download that PDF file and skip all steps in the workflow below.

 > [!IMPORTANT]
 > Ensure all segments are loaded before saving the HAR file.
 If not, repeat the steps.